google/promises/g3doc/index.md

 they have, the promise returned from `all` will be fulfilled with the array of all fulfilled values.
 In Swift the `all` operator also allows passing promises of heterogeneous types, in which case the resulting promise will be resolved with a tuple containing the values of input promises in the same order.
+In case one of the promises fails, the promise returned from `all` will fail as well.

 Swift: